datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/ClassicToCoreGraphMigration.md

-# Migrate Classic Engine Graph to Native Engine Graph
+# Migrate Classic Engine Graph to Core Engine Graph
 If you are an existing DataStax Graph user and are looking to upgrade to this version of DataStax Graph, then please contact your
 DataStax representative to discuss best practices and lessons learned on how to do this with the DataStax services team.

 ## Schema migration
-The migration tool gives users a way of converting the schema of an existing Classic Engine graph to Native Engine graph.
+The migration tool gives users a way of converting the schema of an existing Classic Engine graph to Core Engine graph.
 The generated schema can either be CQL or Gremlin.

 ## Restrictions
-Native Engine graphs do not support meta/multi-properties, and these schema elements will be translated into regular single cardinality properties.
+Core Engine graphs do not support meta/multi-properties, and these schema elements will be translated into regular single cardinality properties.
 Indexing, caching and TTL will also be dropped from schema.
 See [Deprecated features](DeprecatedFeatures.md) for more information.

 ## Usage
 ```
-dse graph-migrate-schema -cql|-gremlin <classic_graph> <native_graph>
+dse graph-migrate-schema -cql|-gremlin <classic_graph> <core_graph>
 ```

 ## Example